 Welcome to the Center for Mindful Families.

-We envisioned our Center as a place where individuals and families can gather for support and guidance, but also where they can find their own center, the foundation where healing takes place.
-We chose to include “mindful” in our name because mindfulness can be a complimentary ingredient in therapy, a tool for therapists and clients alike.
+I envisioned our Center as a place where individuals and families can gather for support and guidance, but also where they can find their own center, the foundation where healing takes place.
+I chose to include “mindful” in our name because mindfulness can be a complimentary ingredient in therapy, a tool for therapists and clients alike.
 Mindfulness is a practice with a wide variety of benefits and documented results for difficulties including anxiety, chronic pain, depression, substance abuse and obsessive-compulsive disorder.
 Elements of mindfulness can be customized to fit any therapeutic approach to best serve the specific needs of individuals and families.

 Throughout our community, there is a strong demand for expertise in Infant Mental Health and difficulties affecting LGBTQ youth and teens.
 While Infant Mental Health (an area which covers pregnant women and children aged 0 to 5) is a critical period in a child development, the adolescent and teen years are critical for identity development and self-esteem.
 And being an LGBTQ youth comes with unique challenges, so children and teenagers often need support in addition to that of those needed for the typical ups and downs of growing up in our society.
 As the need for quality therapy services becomes more apparent, we are pleased to be one of only a few clinicians in Palm Beach County that are qualified to work with both of these populations.